-In this blog post, you will learn what a food intolerance actually is, what symptoms it brings with it and how it can be diagnosed.
-Do you know the difference between intolerance and allergy?
-No, then read this post to the end and we will explain it to you.
-Enjoy reading!
+In this blog post, you'll learn exactly what a food intolerance is, what symptoms it causes, and how it can be diagnosed.
+Do you know the difference between an intolerance and an allergy?
+No?
+Then read this post to the end, and we'll explain it to you.
+Happy reading!

-A food intolerance - food intolerance - is manifested by the fact that physical complaints regularly occur after eating certain foods.
-The symptoms occur because the body lacks the tools to process these substances properly.
-Affected people can get tested if they suspect that they have a food intolerance.
+Food intolerance manifests itself in the regular occurrence of physical discomfort after consuming certain foods.
+The symptoms arise because the body lacks the necessary tools to properly process these substances.
+Affected individuals can get tested if they suspect they have a food intolerance.

-A wide variety of food components and ingredients - whether natural or artificial - can cause an intolerance reaction.
-However, certain substances are particularly often responsible for intolerances.
-These include lactose, gluten, fructose, histamine and glutamate .
+A wide variety of food components and ingredients – whether natural or artificial – can trigger an intolerance reaction.
+However, certain substances are particularly common causes of intolerances.
+These include: Lactose, gluten, fructose, histamine and glutamate.

 Meaning

-A person suffers from food intolerances when specific foods or their ingredients cause symptoms that should normally be digested without problems.
+A person suffers from food intolerances when specific foods or their components cause symptoms that would normally be digested without problems.
 There are various mechanisms involved.
-Generally, food intolerance occurs when the body cannot digest and absorb a food ingredient properly.
-Instead, it is broken down into waste products that cause symptoms.
-The reason for this is usually an enzyme deficiency or defect.
-This is in contrast to food allergies.
-Here, the body's own immune system reacts oversensitively to the actually harmless ingredients of certain foods.
-Some ingredients do not trigger allergies, but so-called pseudo-allergies.
-The difference is that the substances activate the immune system in a different way, but the symptoms are very similar or even the same.
+Generally, a food intolerance is diagnosed when the body cannot properly digest and absorb a food component.
+Instead, it is broken down into byproducts that cause discomfort.
+The cause is usually an enzyme deficiency or defect.
+This contrasts with food allergies.
+In the case of allergies, the body's immune system reacts hypersensitively to the otherwise harmless components of certain foods.
+Some components do not trigger allergies, but rather so-called pseudo-allergies.
+The difference lies in the fact that these substances activate the immune system in a different way, but the symptoms are very similar or even identical.

 symptom

-A food intolerance usually causes typical digestive problems after eating a food in question.
+A food intolerance typically triggers characteristic digestive problems after consuming the offending food.
 In the long term, it can also lead to weight loss or nutritional deficiencies.
-In addition to general digestive problems, there are also symptoms of a food intolerance that go beyond the gastrointestinal tract.
-How exactly a food intolerance manifests itself varies from person to person.
-Typical symptoms are:
+Besides general digestive issues, there are also symptoms of food intolerance that extend beyond the gastrointestinal tract.
+The exact way a food intolerance manifests varies from person to person.
+Typical symptoms include:

 - Diarrhea